Over 40? Here Are 9 Clever Memory Exercises to Start Doing Today

 Learn something new

-This could be a new language, a musical instrument, chess.
-“Mental activities done on a regular basis have several features,” explains Dr. Verghese.
-“These activities are challenging, so they really engage different brain processes, in general more than one: memory, attention.”
+This could be a new language, a musical instrument, or even chess.
+“Mental activities done on a regular basis have several features,” explains Joe Verghese, MD, FRCPI, founding director, Montefiore-Einstein Center for the Aging Brain.
+“These activities are challenging, so they really engage different brain processes, in general, more than one: memory, attention.”

-Almost of all of them have progressive levels from simple to complex allowing you to keep challenging yourself.
+Most of these activities also have progressive levels, moving from simple to more complex, so you can keep challenging your brain over time.
 “I tell patients to pick activities that you enjoy so you will do them regularly,” Dr. Verghese says.
 “If you find you do a crossword puzzle quickly, find a harder one.”